cjdbarlow/Part-One/oxygen_storage.md

     * Cannot bind oxygen, and left-shifts the oxyHb curve for normal Hb which reduces oxygen offloading at tissues
     * Normally prevented by:
       * Glutathione in red cell reduces oxidising agents
-      * Methaemogobin reductase enzyme uses NADH to reduce MetHb
+      * Methaemoglobin reductase enzyme uses NADH to reduce MetHb
     * Occurs due to:
       * Oxidising agents overwhelm capacity of glutathione system, e.g.:
         * SNP
         * NO
         * Amide local anaesthetics
-        * Sulphonamides
+        * Sulfonamides
       * Failure of the methaemoglobinaemia reductase enzyme
         * G6PD      <br> <br>
   * **COHb**